Zietz hunts in golden opportunity

 |0

-This work, Zietz hunts in golden opportunity, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Zietz hunts in golden opportunity, by Renwick Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.